 Growth analysis indicated that length at age of White Sturgeon in the SSJ varied widely.
-However, the general pattern suggests that growth of White Sturgeon is rapid for larval and juveniles life stages and declines around age 17.
+However, the general pattern suggests that growth of White Sturgeon is rapid for larval and juveniles life stages and declines around age-17.
 Contemporary growth estimates for White Sturgeon in the SSJ were higher than estimates from 1973–1976 (Kohlhorst et al. 1980).
 Additionally, White Sturgeon in the SSJ appear to exhibit faster growth than all other White Sturgeon populations for which data are available.
-Using von Bertalanffy growth models, White Sturgeon in the lower Columbia River were predicted to achieve a length of 116 cm by age 15 (DeVore et al. 1995), whereas White Sturgeon in the SSJ had a predicted length of 147 cm at age 15.
+Using von Bertalanffy growth models, White Sturgeon in the lower Columbia River were predicted to achieve a length of 116 cm by age-15 (DeVore et al. 1995), whereas White Sturgeon in the SSJ had a predicted length of 147 cm at age-15.
 Growth differences are even more pronounced when White Sturgeon in the SSJ are compared with landlocked populations in the northern extent of the species’ distribution.
 Age-10 to age-50 White Sturgeon in the Kootenai River grow approximately 2.5 cm per year (Paragamian et al. 2005).
 Over that same time period, White Sturgeon in the SSJ grow nearly twice as fast (i.e., 4.6 cm per year).
 Differences in growth may be related to temperature, access to quality habitat, density-dependent interactions (e.g., competition), and marine-based prey availability.
 Beamesderfer et al. (1995) and Van Poorten and McAdam (2010) reported that alterations in hydrology due to dam construction (e.g., limited food resources, habitat availability) may explain differences in White Sturgeon growth.
 In northern systems like the Kootenai River, reduced growth of White Sturgeon is likely due to limited food availability and long distances from estuarine and marine resources (Ireland et al. 2002; Paragamian et al. 2005).
 High harvest rates or other factors influencing abundance may also affect the growth of White Sturgeon in the SSJ.
 Prior studies have demonstrated that growth increases when density decreases (Regier and Loftus 1972; Rieman and Myers 1992; Bronte and Sitar 2008; Haxton and Findlay 2008).
 For example, older age-classes (≥ 2 years) of kokanee O. nerka experienced declines in growth with increasing fish density (Rieman and Myers 1992).
-Furthermore, in the Ottawa River, Canada, growth rates of Lake Sturgeon were found to be faster in less densely populated sections of the river (Haxton and Findlay 2008).
+Furthermore, in the Ottawa River, Canada, growth rates of Lake Sturgeon were found to be faster in less-densely populated sections of the river (Haxton and Findlay 2008).
 White Sturgeon in the SSJ may be experiencing a similar density-dependent response in growth.